 I’m an associate professor and Blue Cross of California Distinguished Professor at the Berkeley School of Public Health.
 My research and teaching focus on the intersection of machine learning and health.

-I’m interested in how machine learning can help doctors make better decisions (like whom to test for heart attack), and help researchers make new discoveries—by ‘seeing’ the world the way algorithms do (like finding new causes of pain that doctors miss, or linking individual body temperature set points to health outcomes).
+I’m interested in how machine learning can help doctors make better decisions (like whom to test for heart attack), and help researchers make new discoveries by ‘seeing’ the world the way algorithms do (like finding new causes of pain that doctors miss, or linking personalized body temperature to health outcomes).

-I’m cautiously optimistic about machine learning, but I’ve also showed how widely-used algorithms affecting millions of patients automate and scale up racial bias.
-That work has impacted how many organizations build and use algorithms, and how lawmakers and regulators hold AI accountable.
+I’m generally optimistic about machine learning, but my work has also shown where it can go wrong, for example how widely-used algorithms affecting millions of patients automate and scale up racial bias.
+That work has impacted how many organizations build and use algorithms, how lawmakers and regulators hold AI accountable, and brought me to testify before the Senate Finance Committee.

-I’m a co-PI of a lab, joint between Berkeley and U Chicago, that builds algorithmic tools to improve decision-making and deepen understanding in health.
+I’m a co-PI of a lab, joint between Berkeley and U Chicago, that builds AI tools to improve decision-making and deepen understanding in health.

-I co-founded Nightingale Open Science, a non-profit that makes massive new medical imaging datasets available for research—to read more, see our comment in Nature Medicine, and media coverage in the FT, Wired, and Stat).
-I also co-founded Dandelion, a data platform to jump-start AI innovation in health.
+I co-founded Nightingale Open Science, a non-profit that makes massive new medical imaging datasets available for research (described in Nature Medicine, and media coverage in the FT, Wired, and Stat).
+I also co-founded Dandelion, a venture-backed startup that aims to jump-start AI innovation in health.

-I’m a Chan Zuckerberg Biohub Investigator, a Faculty Research Fellow at the National Bureau of Economic Research, and was named an Emerging Leader by the the National Academy of Medicine.
+I’m a Chan Zuckerberg Biohub Investigator, and a Research Associate at the National Bureau of Economic Research.
+I was named one of the 100 most influential people in AI by TIME Magazine, and an Emerging Leader by the the National Academy of Medicine.
 Before Berkeley, I was an Assistant Professor at Harvard Medical School.
 I trained in emergency medicine, and still love practicing (here).

 A short CV is here.
 Bios of various lengths, talk abstracts, disclosures, and high resolution picture are here.